adrian09h/KyberViewModel/README.md

 If someone would review the code lines, then he can easily notice that it uses RxJava, and it's itself ViewModel.
 And it's using Dagger 2 dependency injection framwork.
 In other words, it uses modern Android development technologies.
+Some other libraries and technologies are used in the project.
 The ViewModel is well-structured to store and manage UI-related data in a lifecycle conscious way.
 Here are some examples how the viewmodel class was designed and worked.

 - Prepare to get ready to make it work. https://github.com/adrian09h/KyberViewModel/blob/master/KyberViewModel.java#L118

-- Used Interact class to interacts with model,in detail, KyberInteract class interacts with persistance store and has a Service class that manages REST api calls and Web3 api calls.
+- Used Interact class instance to interacts with model,in detail, KyberInteract class interacts with persistance store and has a Service class instance to manages REST api calls and Web3 api calls.

 ```
 private final KyberInteract kyberInteract;